ucsd-ml-arts/generative-visual-group-zenacg/README.md

 ## Abstract

-Include your abstract here.
-This should be one paragraph clearly describing your concept, method, and results.
-This should tell us what architecture/approach you used.
-Also describe your creative goals, and whether you were successful in achieving them.
-Also could describe future directions.

 In this project, we use a CycleGAN to learn to translate an image from a source domain, a face matching data set to a target domain, the animal faces data set in the absence of paired examples.
 It contains a generator network and a discriminator network beating each other while the generator takes a picture from the face matching data set tries to generate a realistic animal face image to trick the discriminator.
 Similarly, there's also another generator generate images in reverse direction to beat with the discriminator, which completes the so-called "Cycle"GAN.

 Since the animal faces data set contains wide diversity of animal species, some of the results barely make sense and look vaguely.
 Therefore, an experiment of training a network to translate human faces to a certain kind of species, say, cat, is a future work direction.
 More details about our work is discussed in Section "Results".